makers-for-life/makair-control-ui/README.md

 You can pass the desired locale code when running the `makair-control` binary, using the `--translation` argument. _Make sure to pass the locale ISO code, eg. for French: `--translation=fr`._

-**You can find the list of supported languages, with their ISO language codes below (note that more locales may have been added since then):**
+**➡️ You can find the list of supported languages, with their ISO language codes below (note that more locales may have been added since then):**

 * 🇬🇧 **English**: `en`
 * 🇫🇷 **French**: `fr`